heatherpark/algorithm-review/algorithms/binary-search.md

 ### binary search is an algorithm that takes a sorted list and a target number as its inputs.

-#### method

-> to find the target number, you guess the middle number and eliminate half the remaining numbers each time.
+**method:** to find the target number, you guess the middle number and eliminate half the remaining numbers each time.

-#### time complexity

-> O(log n) because in the worst case, you have to check log n (where n is the size of the input list) elements.
+**time complexity:** O(log n) because in the worst case, you have to check log n (where n is the size of the input list) elements.

-#### time complexity example

-> if you have a list of 8 elemeents, you have to check 3 elements, at most, because log base 2 of 8 is equal to 3.
+**time complexity example:** if you have a list of 8 elemeents, you have to check 3 elements, at most, because log base 2 of 8 is equal to 3.

 #### implementation